 - Jennifer King Rice - University of Maryland

-- Teresa K. Woodruff - Michigan State University
+- Thomas D. Jeitschko - Michigan State University

 - Prabhas Moghe - Rutgers University-New Brunswick

-- Ka Yee C. Lee - University of Chicago (Affiliate)
+- Charles Lee Isbell - University of Wisconsin-Madison

 Kevin Kregel - University of Iowa

-Kevin Kregel was named Interim Provost in July 2020 and became permanent in February 2021.
+Kevin Kregel was named Executive Vice President and Provost in February 2021.
 He earned a bachelor’s degree and doctorate (physiology & biophysics) from the University of Iowa, and subsequently performed an NIH postdoctoral fellowship at the University of Arizona.
 In 1993, Dr. Kregel joined the faculty at the University of Iowa, and currently holds the rank of full professor.

 He was department executive officer in the Department of Health & Human Physiology prior to his appointment as Associate Provost.
 He has been serving as Interim Executive Vice President and Senior Associate Provost for Faculty since July 2019.